NHAA Artist-Curated Exhibit Timeline and Artist Expectations

 1-2 Weeks Prior

-Print inventory labels for each of your pieces.
+• Print inventory labels for each of your pieces.
 You can print out completed inventory labels directly from the ArtCall system.
-Then hole punch and attach with string to the wire on the back of each piece.
+Then, hole punch and attach with a string to the wire on the back of each piece.
 For small works such as notecards, stickers, or prints that you wish to have available, you will have to use the standard NHAA Inventory Labels available on the Member Portal.
-These labels are important because they ensure the correct info is captured at the time of sale so you will get the proper payment for the sale.
+These labels are important because they ensure the correct info is captured at the time of sale, so you will get the proper payment for the sale.

-Email exhibition reminders to your network and invite them to reception.
+• Email exhibition reminders to your network and invite them to the opening reception.

 Helpful Links: